andy-schulz/thekla/docs/features/core/INTERACTIONS.md

 ## REPEAT

-Repeat will retry activities until a questions result is met.
-This comes in handy when you test a web page which does not automatically load the status of a background process and you have to press a refresh button to see if the status has changed.
+Repeat will retry activities until a question result meets an expected result.
+Whenever you have to implement an active polling to observe a status change use this action.

+The final result of the activity list will be passed to the next activity following the ``Repeat`` activity.

 ### Ability
 {: .no_toc }